- Garden / Landscaping / Patio — 253

 - Plumbing / Basements — 113

 - Floors / Tile / Hardwood — 111

 - Doors / Garages — 110

 by Guest on Dec 13, 2011

 When you look around your home and it looks tired and out of date, can you see where the problem lies?
-Often, it’s not the colour on the walls, or the furniture in your home that needs updating.
-True, you may have recliners that look a little worn round the edges and your sofa might be sagging a bit, but they don’t really make the house look bad.
+Often, it’s not the color on the walls or the furniture in your home that needs updating.
+True, you may have recliners that look a little worn around the edges and your sofa might be sagging a bit, but they don’t really make the house look bad.
 It’s the flooring that is often one of the most neglected parts of many homes.
 Changing your flooring can be transformational.

 The reason many people ‘live’ with the flooring they have is that it often feels like too much effort to change it, and, it’s true, of all the renovation jobs it can be one of the most problematic.